 Why Pathway?
-Here it’s not about forcing a fit, it’s about students finding their place
+It’s not about forcing a fit, it’s about finding a place®

 Every student is unique, so The Pathway School seeks to create a unique place in our school for each student we admit.
 We arrive at an admissions decision through a collaborative process led by our devoted professionals.
 They consult with the Local Education Agency (LEA) exploring a placement, parents seeking an appropriate school for their child, and other professionals already working with the student.
 This results in a holistic view of the student’s abilities and needs, enabling us to determine whether Pathway is a setting in which this individual can thrive.